-This plan has an amount that you must pay directly to your Dentist before some benefits will begin.
+This plan has an amount that you must pay directly to your Dentist before we will pay toward covered services.
 The amount of your Deductible for you and your children is shown on your Plan Overview.
-The Deductible does not apply to Diagnostic Services, Preventive Services, Medically-Necessary Orthodontia (Pediatric Members only), or Accidental Injury.
+The Deductible does not apply to Diagnostic Services, Preventive Services, Medically Necessary Orthodontia (Pediatric Members only), or services due to an Accidental Injury.